Obama missed Afghanistan ‘transition’ opportunity, retired Army general says

 "(But) at some point, maybe when Usama (bin Laden) was killed, it was probably time to transition" out of Afghanistan, Pittard told Border Report.

-"At some point, maybe when Osama (bin Laden) was killed, it was probably time to transition."
+"At some point, maybe when Usama (bin Laden) was killed, it was probably time to transition."

 U.S. forces finally tracked down and killed bin Laden, the Saudi-born mastermind of the Sept.
 11, 2001, attacks, on May 2, 2011, in Abbottabad, Pakistan, during the Obama administration.